-More than 6.5 million people have been forced from their homes by the conflict in Syria.
-Over 3 million of these are children.
-SOS Children has helped more than 88,500 young Syrians survive the hardships of war.
+Nearly 11 million people have been forced from their homes by the conflict in Syria.
+Over 3.5 million are children.
+SOS Children has helped more than 270,000 Syrians survive the hardships of war.

 And as the war rages, we continue our ongoing work providing love, care and a healthy, happy childhood to the most vulnerable children of all.